 f) critical assessment

-If you wish to graduate with one of these three specific degree titles (Chemistry, Management and Industry; Chemistry, Resources and the Environment; Chemistry, Biological and Medicinal Chemistry) then your research project must be undertaken in this area.
+If you wish to graduate with one of these three specific degree titles (Chemistry, Green Principles and Sustainable Processes; Chemistry, the Atmosphere and the Environment; Chemistry, Biological and Medicinal Chemistry) then your research project must be undertaken in this area.

 |Task||Length||% of module mark|